Haigazian University: Rocketry

 Due to the successes of the HCRS new members joined and a new group was formed in 1962, it was called the Lebanese Rocket Society (LRS).

 The LRS was directed by a main committee of six members: Mr. M. Manougian of Haigazian College (Director), Dr. P. Mourad of AUB (advisor), Mr. Karamanougian of Haigazian college, Mr.J.
 Sfeir (Electronic engineer), Mr, E. Kai (Engineer geodesist), and an officer expert in ballistics (granted by the Army).
 Further tests were planned on design and construction of multistage rockets.
 Mr. Hart supervised the works of the HCRS while Mr. Manougian was in the U.S.A.
 Members of the HCRS at the college were: Hampartzum Karaguezian, Hrair Aintablian, Hrair Sahagian, Jirair Zenian, and Jean Jack Guvlekjian.

 On November 21, 1962, Cedar-3, a three-stage solid propellant rocket prepared by the Haigazian group was launched.
 It had a length of 6.80 m and weight of 1250 kg.

-After several other launchings, an accident occurred during the summer of 1964, which hospitalized 2 students, who later recovered.
+After several other launchings, an accident occurred during the summer of 1964, which hospitalized two students, who later recovered.
 However, the launchings were ended then, and no "big bang" has taken place since.
-The outcome of these experiments was not a Haigazian student walking on the moon, but more students walking into Haigazian's admissions office.
-One has to realize that nowadays, after the Lebanese civil wars, the idea of a rocket is not very pleasing, but back in the 1960s when both the U.S.and the U.S.S.R. were trying to reach the moon, Haigazian College was also on track.
+The outcome of these experiments was not a Haigazian student walking on the Moon, but more students walking into Haigazian's admissions office.
+One has to realize that nowadays, after the Lebanese civil wars, the idea of a rocket is not very pleasing, but in the 1960s when both the U.S.and the U.S.S.R. were trying to reach the Moon, Haigazian College was also on track.

 A reproduction of a 1964 postage stamp produced by the Lebanese postal service to commemorate the 21st anniversary of Lebanese Independence.
 Depicted is one of Haigazian College's Cedar rockets.